TRON-Bioinformatics/covigator/README.md

 The processor is in charge of orchestrating the load of samples into the database.
 The processor is intended to run periodically.
-Whenever the accessor finds a new sample not present in the database it stores all the required sample metadata and it creates a new job.
-This job is the starting point for the processor which orchestrates the flow of the job through its life cycle.
+This jobs created by the accessor are the starting point for the processor which orchestrates the flow of the job through its life cycle.

 The happy path of a job is the following:
 - `PENDING`: newly created job by the accessor